johnjackoleary/cfi-commonplace-book/README.md

 - Files starting wtih "+ " are aggregator files, which have no custom content but pull information about the files using dataview.

 ## Obsidian Plug-ins Used
+All plugins are meant to be optional, although Dataview is heavily used.
+- [Dataview](https://github.com/blacksmithgu/obsidian-dataview) is used heavily for aggregating files and reformatting raw data.
+Most unusual symbols in the Markdown, especially in files like Gait Charts (e.g. [[C152 GAIT and Datasheet]]), are for Dataview.
 -